Mark Zuckerberg dropped out of the list of the 10 richest men in the world

 Zuckerberg’s message

 After the company’s crash on the stock market, the Meta CEO he joked that if he started crying, it wasn’t because of the news of the day.
-Her red, watery eyes were the result of a scratched cornea, she pointed out as she tried to lighten the mood in the middle of a virtual company-wide meeting.
+His red, watery eyes were the result of a corneal scratch, he said, trying to lighten the mood amid a virtual company-wide meeting.

 Zuckerberg echoed his comments to investors the day before, telling employees the social media giant was facing an “unprecedented level of competition” with the rise of TikTok, the rival viral video platform.
 Meta’s Instagram app has a TikTok knockoff called Reels, which the company is now prioritizing.